tmp2tmp/eee/docs/oop_featured.md

 And a vane::multi\_func itself - as a parameter passed as `this' pointer - is polymorphic, of specialization set:
-&nbsp; a virtual function object of Vane [can be replaced at runtime](replacing_virtual_functions.md) switching the whole set of specializations.
+&nbsp; a virtual function object of Vane [can be replaced at runtime](replacing_virtual_functions.md) switching the whole set of specializations of it.